EXPOSING THE REALITY OF IRAN’S DRUG ABUSE CRISIS

 The woman is sharing her story of social isolation, prejudice, and other problems with the world to help others who may also be facing similar issues.

-Crystal Death is scheduled to be broadcast on SAT-7 PARS in September and will also be subtitled in English for distribution to SAT-7’s supporters and donors.
+Crystal Death is broadcasting on SAT-7 PARS and will soon be available with English subtitles for SAT-7’s supporters and donors.